eternal-io/museair/README.md

 state[5] = lo4 ^ hi5;
 ```

-This is the accumulator group for the `BFast` variant.
-Here, `wide_mul` performs a 128-bit wide multiplication, returning a tuple of the low and high 64 bits.
-Since there's no direct mixing with constants, both the probability and impact of blinding multiplication are dramatically reduced.
-Even with crafted inputs, typically only the most recent 8 bytes might not affect the output -- unlike wyhash or rapidhash, where a third of prior inputs can easily be made irrelevant!
+This is the accumulator array for the `BFast` variant.
+Here, `wide_mul` performs a 128-bit wide multiplication and returns a tuple containing the lower and upper 64-bit results, respectively.

-The `Standard` variant replaces all `=` with `+=`, making it entirely immune to blinding multiplication.

-Additionally, since inputs aren't split into lanes, MuseAir offers better diffusion: every input bit may eventually affect the entire state, unlike wyhash or rapidhash, where inputs affect at most a third of the state.
+1. Inputs are **not split into multiple independent lanes**, leading to superior diffusion: Every bit of input eventually influences all accumulators.
+Unlike `wyhash` or `rapidhash`, where an input bit can only affect at most one-third of the accumulators.

-Thus, combining [performance](#performance), we conclude:
+2. Inputs are **not directly mixed with constants or seeds**, which significantly heightens the difficulty of intentionally crafting a blinding multiplication: Even if the seed and constants are public, an attacker must track how all previous inputs have acted upon the accumulator array.
+Unlike `wyhash` or `rapidhash`, which are fragile under such scrutiny.

+Because earlier inputs have already permeated other accumulators in the array, even if a blinding multiplication occurs, in most cases it only results in the **most recent 8 bytes** failing to affect the output.
+Unlike `wyhash` or `rapidhash`, where a blinding multiplication can easily cause the **past one-third** of the total input to fail to affect the output!

+3. This structure interleaves the multiplication results.
+Thus, for general inputs, the probability of a blinding multiplication leading to an accumulator reset (zeroing out) is only $2^{-127}$, far lower than the $2^{-63}$ found in `wyhash` or `rapidhash`.
+The reasoning is as follows:

+  - For general inputs, each `input[N]` can be treated as an independent random variable with $2^{64}$ possible states.
+  - In `wyhash` or `rapidhash`, when `input[0] == lane0` OR `input[1] == CONSTANT[0]`, both inputs fail to influence the final output.
+The probability of this occurring is $2^{-64} \times 2 = 2^{-63}$.
+Following this:
+    - `lane0` immediately collapses to zero.
+Due to the lack of inter-lane diffusion, this causes the past one-third of the total input to lose its influence on the output.
+  - In the `BFast` variant, `input[0]` fails to influence the output only when `input[1] == state[1]`, with a probability of $2^{-64}$.
+However:
+    - `state[0]` is highly unlikely to collapse to zero, thanks to the lagged mixing of multiplication results.
+    - For `state[0]` to zero out, `lo5` must also be zero.
+This requires the previous step to have also encountered a blinding multiplication (where `input[-2] == state[5]` OR `input[-1] == state[0]`), which has a probability of $2^{-63}$.
+    - Thus, the cumulative probability of `state[0]` zeroing out is $2^{-64} \times 2^{-63} = 2^{-127}$.
+    - Even in such an event, the impact is localized because earlier inputs have already permeated other accumulators in the array.

+4. This structure is designed to be highly conducive to instruction-level parallelism (ILP).
+Throughput should reach the theoretical limits of modern processors (pure scalar, performing 1 multiplication and 3 XORs per 16 bytes).

+Finally, the `Standard` variant simply replaces all `=` operators in the accumulator array with `+=`, completely immunizing the algorithm against blinding multiplication at a minimal performance cost.

+Combined with the [benchmarks](#benchmarks), we arrive at the following conclusion:

-- Even the slightly *lower*-quality `BFast` variant offers better quality than other competitors while delivering the best performance -- this is the reason you should use MuseAir.
+- Even the slightly *lower*-quality `BFast` variant offers superior quality over its competitors while delivering top-tier performance&mdash;this is the definitive reason to choose MuseAir.
-- The higher-quality `Standard` variant is entirely immune to blinding multiplication while maintaining excellent performance, making it suitable for persistent file formats or communication protocols (though note the algorithm is not yet stable).
+- The higher-quality `Standard` variant is entirely immune to blinding multiplication while maintaining excellent performance, making it ideal for persistent file formats or communication protocols (though note the algorithm is not yet stable).